 Inocente Orlando Montano Morales was born on 4 July 1943 in San Vincente, El Salvador.
 In 1989 Orlando Montano held the rank of Colonel in the Salvadoran army and served as Vice Minister of Defense and Public Safety.

 In this context, on 16 November 1989, six Jesuit priests, a cook and her 16 years old daughter were killed at the Pastoral centre of José Simeón Cañas Central American University in San Salvador (UCA).
-The victims were Fathers Ignacio Ellacuría, Rector of the University; Ignacio Martín-Baró, Vice-Rector; Segundo Montes, Director of the Human Rights Institute; Armando López, Joaquín López y López and Juan Ramón Moreno, all teachers at UCA; and Elba Ramos and her daughter, Celina Ramos.
+The victims were identified as Fathers Ignacio Ellacuría, Rector of the University; Ignacio Martín-Baró, Vice-Rector; Segundo Montes, Director of the Human Rights Institute; Armando López, Joaquín López y López and Juan Ramón Moreno, all teachers at the UCA; and Elba Ramos and her daughter, Celina Ramos.

-Finally, according to the Truth Commission, the soldiers fired a machine gun at the façade of the residence, as well as rockets and grenades.
-They allegedly left a cardboard indicating “FMLN executed those who informed on it.
-Victory or death, FMLN.”
+Finally, according to the Truth Commission, the soldiers fired soldiers fired machine guns, grenades and rockets at the front of the residence and left a sign saying: The FMLN executed those who spied on them.
+Victory or death, FMLN.